 Ideally the entire system and the duct-work would be housed in a friendly space such as a sealed crawlspace, a sealed attic, or inside the building itself, routed through the ceilings in the hallways or in the floor system between floors.
 Actually, for tighter and better insulated homes, or homes with tricky/modern architecture, a ductless system, or a mini-split system is ideal, and wastes virtually zero space.

 We have consulted on dozens of new homes with varying timelines/priorities in view.
 One client, we’ll call him Darren, wanted to build the ultimate service friendly home.
-He was going to build a nearly on-grade ranch on a vented crawlspace with a sealed attic with a heat-pump in the attic and a propane tank for a tankless-water-heater, stove, and fireplace.
+He was going to build a nearly on-grade ranch on a vented crawlspace with a sealed attic (spray-foam) with a heat-pump air-handler in the attic and propane for a tankless-water-heater, stove, and fireplace.

 I asked, where are you planning on storing your crap, and he said nothing.
 He had not thought about storage or the fact that having HVAC equipment and ducts in an attic drastically reduces its user-friendliness, storage-friendliness, and opens the home up to the possibility of HVAC condensation over-flowing or leaking into the ceiling/living-space.